Big Three (colleges)

-The Big Three is a historical term used in the United States to refer to Harvard University, Yale University, and Princeton University.
+The Big Three, also known as HYP (Harvard, Yale, Princeton), is a historical term used in the United States to refer to Harvard University, Yale University, and Princeton University.
 The phrase Big Three originated in the 1880s, when these three colleges dominated college football.
-In 1906, these schools formed a sports compact that formalized a three-way football competition which began in 1878.
-This early agreement predated the Ivy League by nearly a century.
-Today, the term is used to refer to the comparable levels of prestige, tradition, elitism, and academic and intellectual superiority affiliated with the schools.
+In 1906, these schools formed a sports compact that formalized a three-way football competition which began in 1878, predating the Ivy League.
 The rivalry remains intense today, though the three schools are no longer national football powerhouses, and schools continue to refer to their intercollegiate competitions as "Big Three" or "Harvard-Yale-Princeton" meets.

 Historic status

 In 1908, Scotsman Robert Knox Risk wrote the following about the state of American universities during the early 20th century.

 Edward Digby Baltzell wrote: "The three major upper-class institutions in America have been Harvard, Yale, and Princeton."
 These colleges have, in the past, been set apart from others by a special historic connection with the White-Anglo-Saxon Protestant (WASP) establishment.
 Of the three, Princeton University was traditionally the preferred choice of the Southern upper class.
 While describing the recruiting process for the Rough Riders, Theodore Roosevelt, mentioned the Ivy League schools including Harvard, Yale, and Princeton as target schools.

 The Saturday Review found in 1963 that Harvard, Yale, and Princeton enrolled 45% of boys on the New York Social Register.
 That year Nathaniel Burt described the social prestige of the Big Three: